top of page

 Lino cutting tools for use by children

 Essdee makes a set of safety lino cutters suitable for younger or less experienced users.
-These have ‘wings’ on each side of the cutting blade to allow for safer cutting of lino.
-I have no personal experience of using them.
+These have ‘wings’ on each side of the blade to allow for safer lino cutting.
+I have no personal experience using them.
 See the Essdee website for details.

 Linocut tools demo

-For a more in-depth comparison of linocut tools see my Best linocut tools for carving lino blog.
-I've compared a selection of lino cutting tools available in the UK.
-I've chosen 3 beginner linocut tool sets and one professional set.
-Along with a brief description, pros and cons of each set, I've created a video showing each of the tools being used on different types of lino.
+For a more in-depth comparison of linocut tools, see my Best linocut tools for carving lino blog.
+I've compared a selection of linocut tools available in the UK.
+I've chosen three beginner linocut tool sets and one professional set.
+Along with a brief description of the pros and cons of each set, I've created a video showing the tools used on different types of lino.

 How to sharpen linocut tools

-There are various methods to sharpen your tools.
+There are various methods for sharpening tools.
 The best way is to maintain the edge by stropping or honing your tools each time you use them.

 How to use Flexcut SlipStrop

-The Flexcut Slipstrop is used for stropping or honing your linocut tools.
+The Flexcut Slipstrop is used to strop or hone your linocut tools.
 It’s a method to maintain a sharp edge on your tool by polishing and deburring the edge.
 I bought mine from Handprinted.co.uk.
 This is a useful YouTube video demonstrating how to use the Flexcut SlipStrop.
-Watch halfway through for sharpening your V and U-shaped lino tools and gouges.
+Watch halfway through to sharpen your V- and U-shaped lino tools and gouges.
 Sharpening carving Tools with Flexcut SlipStrop

 Re-grinding and sharpening your linocut tools

-If your lino cutting tools have become blunt over time.
-I'm quite adept at DIY etc but sharpening such fine tools is quite an art.
-If your linocut tools have become too blunt I would recommend getting them sharpened professionally.
+If your lino-cutting tools have become blunt over time, I recommend sharpening them professionally.
+I'm pretty adept at DIY, etc., but sharpening such fine tools is quite an art.
 Lawrence Art Supplies offers a linocut tools sharpening and regrinding service.
-If you know of anyone in Yorkshire that also offers this service I’d love to know.
-Laura Boswell’s YouTube channel has some useful tutorials on how to sharpen your lino cutting tools.
+I’d love to know if you know anyone in Yorkshire who also provides this service.
+Laura Boswell’s YouTube channel has some helpful tutorials on how to sharpen your lino-cutting tools.

 What are the best printing inks for linocut printing?